 A hold will be placed on your student account, which prevents you from registering for classes, ordering transcripts, or conducting other business with the University.

-Typically, you should receive a resolution letter via email from your Student Conduct Officer within ten days of the meeting.
-The resolution letter will contain a brief summary of the meeting, the alleged violations for which you accepted responsibility, and the imposed sanctions.
+Typically, you should receive a resolution letter via email from your Student Conduct Officer within ten business days of the meeting.
+The resolution letter will contain a brief summary of the meeting, the alleged violations for which you accepted responsibility, and the assigned sanctions.

 Yes.
-You can submit a written appeal to the Office of Student Conduct within ten days of your receipt of the resolution letter.
+You can submit a written sanctions reduction request to the Office of Student Conduct within ten business days of your receipt of the resolution letter.